gvwilson/sdxpy/src/persist/index.md

 we had to modify their internals every time we wanted to do something new.

-The [%i "Open-Closed Principle" "software design!Open-Closed Principle" %][%g open_closed_principle "Open-Closed Principle" %][%/i%] states that software should be open for extension but closed for modification, i.e., that it should be possible to extend functionality without having to rewrite existing code.
+The [%g open_closed_principle "Open-Closed Principle" %] states that software should be open for extension but closed for modification, i.e., that it should be possible to extend functionality without having to rewrite existing code.